alanfranz/teamcsse-secondtry/index.md

     weight: 1
 ---

-What do you think about fresh graduates in the Computer Science and Software Engineering field?
+What do you think about fresh BS graduates in the Computer Science and Software Engineering field?

-Are they trained for doing their job?
+Are they trained for doing their career?
 Should they?
-If they aren't, why?
+If they aren't, why, and what could and should be done?

 Help us investigate those dynamics.
 You can read a bit more about [our research](/ourresearch/), [about us](/about), discover how we [care about your privacy](/privacy/), or just [subscribe](/hearback/)